Materials Selection Policy

 - Inclusion in standard bibliographies or indexes;

 The Library Board recognizes that the formats in which information is stored and transmitted are expanding and that as the library collects materials in the new formats, there will be duplication.
-Many of the new resources that will make up collections in the library will not physically be in the library building, but will be hosted on servers somewhere else and be delivered through the Internet.
+Many of the new resources that will make up collections in the library will not physically be in the library building.
 The library will select these resources using the same types of criteria as is used for physical materials.

 Scope of the Collection